Changing lives, opening minds

 Students and young people

-A new report, published by the UK Higher Education International Unit’s Go International programme and the British Council highlights the student perspectives of the benefits of and barriers to spending time abroad as part of a UK undergraduate degree.
+A report published by the UK Higher Education Internaiotnal Unit's Go International programme and the British Council highlights the student perspectives of the benefits of and barriers to spending time abroad as part of a UK undergraduate degree.
 Individual comments included:

 Other benefits specified by significant numbers of respondents were the development of a range of transferable or employability skills and the creation or development of relationships with others, either professional or personal, and the gain of a different and broader perspective.